citizenparker/in-the-trenches/rules.md

 # Power Lines (working title)

 **Goal**: To build a line of cards extending from your base to the enemy base and dominate the enemy base.
 The first player to dominate the other player’s base wins.
 In event both players run out of cards, the winner is the player whose card is closest to the enemy base.
-If there is no closer player, the game is a draw.
+(Note that this card need not be connected) If there is no closer player, the game is a draw.

 ## Anatomy of a Card